 "Everything is perfect!"

-While it’s valuable to treat any customer service rep with respect and decency, you should also be wary of being too polite—that is, failing to fully express your preferences or opinions about the product or service the rep is offering.
+While you should treat any customer service rep with respect and decency, it's also important to avoid being too polite to the extent that you fail to fully express your preferences or opinions about the product or service the rep is offering.